pjgpetecodes/device-messaging/README.md

 - Paste into the console when prompted
 - Monitor the Telemetry using the Azure IoT Explore Application
-- Enter a Message into the Demo Application and view the message using the Azure IoT Explore Application
+- Enter a Message into the Demo Application and view the message using the Azure IoT Explorer Application
-- Send a Cloud-to-Device Message with a property added using the Azure IoT Explore Application
+- Send a Cloud-to-Device Message with a property added using the Azure IoT Explorer Application
-- Invoke a Direct Method called `performUpdate` with a Payload using the Azure IoT Explore Application
+- Invoke a Direct Method called `performUpdate` with a Payload using the Azure IoT Explorer Application